Faucetworks is a Delaware-incorporated limited liability company founded in 2018 and headquartered in Emeryville, California.

 Faucetworks is led by:

 Dr. Borsody is a stroke neurologist and serial medical device entrepreneur who has served as medical director for major pharmaceutical stroke programs including AstraZeneca's NXY059, Lundbeck's desmoteplase, and Genentech's Activase (rtPA).

 Ms. Montenegro is an experienced product development manager who has 13 years managing information technology and computer services for major European and Latin American corporations.
-She is completing a Masters degree in electrical engineering at Sonoma State University.
+She has a Masters degree in electrical engineering at Sonoma State University.

-Faucetworks collaborates with NeuroSpring, a 501(c)(3) public charity that supports neuroscience research, to obtain unbiased medical and scientific input on the Faucet AID.
+Faucetworks collaborates with NeuroSpring, a 501(c)(3) public charity that supports neuroscience research, to obtain independent medical and scientific input on the Virtual Neurologist.

 Dr. Hasegawa-Johnson is a Professor of Electrical and Computer Engineering at the University of Illinois – Urbana’s Beckman Institute for Advanced Science and Technology.
 He is a world-recognized authority in computer recognition of human speech and speech pathology, with specific experience in the use of artificial intelligence-based processes for medical uses.

 Dr. Abedi is a Research Scientist at the Biomedical & Tanslational Informatics Division of the Geisinger Health System.
 A former faculty member of the University of Memphis and Virginia Tech, Dr. Abedi is a pioneer in the use of artificial intelligence to evaluate neurological patients.
 Dr. Abedi supports the design and training of the Virtual Neurologist's computational algorithms.